French far right beaten in regional elections

 On the mainstream right, Xavier Bertrand, crowed that the National Rally wasn't only “stopped” in his region, the Hauts-de-France in the north, but “we made it retreat greatly.”

-Although focused on local issues, and marked by record-low turnout, the regional voting was scrutinized as a test of whether the National Rally is gaining in acceptability.
+Although focused on local issues, and marked by record-low turnout, the two rounds of regional voting were scrutinized as a test of whether the National Rally is gaining in acceptability.
 Le Pen has spent a decade trying to cast off the extremist reputation that repelled many French voters in its previous guise as the National Front.
 The party's failure to win a region suggested that Le Pen and her party remain unpalatable to many before the 2022 presidential vote.

 But voter interest was also tepid, at best, with only one-third turning out.
 Among the few who cast ballots, some lamented that young voters, in particular, appeared to be squandering the last voting opportunity before the 2022 presidential poll.